OmorFarukMashuk/WatFoodDeals/README.md

-Abstract
+# WatFoodDeals

 Maintaining budget while keeping the appetit healthy and satisfactory is the biggest challenge a student face during his grad life.
 Knocking several food corners or even googling down every single time manually takes a lot of time during a busy schedule.
 Eventhough, getting a cheap but quality food is possible always to find, nothing can beat a trustworthy recommendation combining nearby food stores containing all the offers in a particular day.
 Perhaps, an app can solve the issue immediately.

-Keeping the aforementioned into consideration, we’ve decided to build an iOS app for waterloo students combining the daily special offers at waterloo plaza restaurants or food chains.
-A student with his valid student Id can log into the account and get all the food offers at waterloo plaza within a blink of an eye.
-Even, he will be able to customize his preference for a particular day in advance, so that he can get an recommendation and reminder beforehand.
+# Getting Started

+Following the instructions below will guide someone copying and running this project at a personal computer.

+# Prerequisites

+*  Minimum requierment iOS 10 or higher to run the app
+*  Xcode V9 or higher and swift 4 or higher for running this in a personal computer

+# Installing

+Please follow the steps below:

+*  Dowload Xcode and swift (latest one)
+*  MacOS operating system (mandatory)

+# Running and Test

+Will be explained later on how to run the automated test for the system

+# Deployment

+It will be tested into iOS environment and iphone

+# Build with

+*  Swift V4 and Xcode V9

 To achieve the task, initially, a dummy database will be created (in SQL if necessary) and synched to iOS paradigm.
 User, in this case a waterloo student, after logging in will be able to select a particular date, food preference and time.
 Based on the